Probabilistic QoS-aware Placement of VNF chains at the Edge: Probabilistic Modelling

-As per the considerations we have made before, the algorithmic time complexity of the approach described until now is exponential.
-Indeed, the combination of the service function placement step with the flow placement step results in a time complexity of $O(n^s + n^2) = O(n^{s})$, assuming $s > 2$.
-Naturally, such complexity becomes unbearable for very large infrastructures and for long service chains.
-Hence, we extended the prototype with a heuristic based on the probabilistic modelling we gave for the infrastructure.
+As per the considerations we have made in Sect. \ref{sec:complexity_analysis}, the algorithmic time complexity of the approach described until now is exponential, i.e. $O(n^{s+{\tt Radius}})$.
+Besides, the probabilistic reasoning on disjoint clauses requires running \prototype\ over an exponential number of possible worlds with a worst-case time complexity of $O(k^{n+m})$ where $k$ is the average number of disjoint clauses per each of the $n + m$ facts denoting the $n$ infrastructure nodes and the $m$ infrastructure links, respectively.
+For instance, in the case $k=2$, the overall complexity increases to $O(2^{n+m}\times n^{s+{\tt Radius}})$.
+Naturally, such time complexity becomes unbearable for very large infrastructures and for long service chains.
+Hence, we extended the prototype with a heuristic based on the probabilistic modelling we gave for the infrastructure capabilities.

-\prototype allows users to specify two threshold values that are used to prune the search space whenever the probability of satisfying the chain hardware or QoS requirements, respectively, falls below them.
-Such pruning is implemented via the \problog subquerying system which is used to evaluate the probabilities of the {\tt servicePlacement} (Fig. \ref{fig:placementoverview}, line 3) and the {\tt path} (Fig. \ref{fig:flowplacement} line 14) goals during the search for eligible placements, and to check them against the user-specified thresholds.
+The heuristic version of \prototype allows users to specify two threshold values that are used to prune the search space whenever the probability of satisfying the chain hardware or bandwidth requirements, respectively, falls below them.
+Such pruning is implemented via the \problog\ subquerying system which is used to evaluate the probabilities of the {\tt servicePlacement} (i.e. \texttt{PHw}) and the {\tt path} (i.e. \texttt{PQoS}) goals during the search for eligible placements, and to check them against the user-specified thresholds (i.e. \texttt{THw} and \texttt{THw}).
+As soon as a candidate solution being built by the \problog\ engine is associated to a probability lower than the user-set thresholds (and, thus, will not suitably satisfy the VNF chain requirements), the heuristic version of \prototype\ stops searching along the corresponding path, hence reducing search times.